Harshalshree/Microsoft-Teams-Auto-Joiner/README.md

 ## Configuration options

+Open the config.json file and add your configurations.

 - **email/password:**
 The email/password of your Microsoft account (can be left empty if you don't want to automatically login)

 - **auto_leave_after_min:**
-If set to a value greater than zero, the bot leaves every meeting after the specified time (in minutes).
-Useful if you know the length of your meeting, if this is left a the default the bot will stay in the meeting until a new one is available.
+If set to a value greater than zero, the bot leaves the meeting after the specified time (in minutes).

-- To be completed ...
+- **teamname:**
+Set the team name of the meeting you want to join here.
+Case Sensitive Alert!

+- **meetingtime:**
+Set the time at which you want to join the meeting.
+24 hours clock.
+Example: "17:30".

 ## Run the script